 TBD means that not enough time has passed yet for us to get that day-specific number.
 For example, say you posted an episode 5 days ago.
 We know how many downloads you received 1 day after you published the episode, but we won’t know how many downloads you received 7 days after, 30 days after etc. Once 7 days have passed, we know the 7-day post-release number.
 Once 30 days have passed, we know the 30-day post-release number.

 Why am I seeing an asterisk * for Since Published Episode Performance?

 An asterisk means that these episodes were originally published outside of RedCircle (e.g. another hosting platform before you redirected to us.)
 That said, we’re not able to track those day-specific metrics for those episodes because they weren’t on RedCircle at the time they were published.

 Why do the download numbers look so small on Geolocation Performance?

-We can’t track the location of every download, only some, therefore not all of your downloads will have a location tied to them.
-That said, of the downloads we do have location data for, we’ll surface those and break them down for you.
+We can’t track the location of every download, only some, therefore not all of your downloads have a location tied to them.
+That said, we surface the episodes we do have downloads for and break them down for you.

 Why is the number I see for “RAP Programmatic Revenue” on the Revenue tab different from what I see for “Programmatic Earnings” on my RAP dashboard?

-RAP Programmatic Revenue number is based on actual transactions (eg the amount we’ve actually paid you out for Programmatic thus far).
-Programmatic Earnings number in RAP dashboard is the amount we’ve actually paid you plus a running, real-time estimate of what we think you’ve earned since the last payout (eg it’s currently counting what we think you’ll make as the insertions happen in real-time).
-Therefore, this number may be larger than what’s shown on the revenue tab because it’s including what you’ve made in the past plus the estimated amount we think you’ll make since the last time we paid you out for programmatic ads.
+RAP Programmatic Revenue number is based on actual transactions (e.g. the amount we’ve actually paid you out for Programmatic thus far.)
+The Programmatic Earnings number on the RAP dashboard is the amount we’ve actually paid you plus a running, real-time estimate of what we think you’ve earned since the last payout. (e.g. It currently counts what we think you’ll make as the insertions happen in real-time.)
+Therefore, this number may be larger than what’s shown on the revenue tab because it’s including what you made in the past plus the estimated amount we think you’ll make since the last time we paid you out for Programmatic Ads.